 Computer processing chip maker AMD is making some well-deserved strides with their new APU (accelerated processing unit).
 We’re seeing more companies adopt the chip and incorporate it into mini PC’s for consumer level computing.
 We took the Sapphire EDGE Mini PC out for a test run.
 Despite it’s hard drive that puttered along at a relative snail’s pace, the system was “very good” for general computing and casual gaming.
 Plus you could crack it open and make some essential upgrades that would really improve performance.
 If you’d rather work from a full size computer, try our HP TouchSmart 520 1070 all in one PC review.
+If you prefer a Mac mini-computer, read our review on Mac mini in 1980s Mac.

 Today we have another mini PC on tap, the Lenovo IdeaCentre Q190 running the new and colorful Windows 8 OS.
 Though this size may not fit some of the markets best computer cases; there are other options for smaller PC’s.
 For this unit, Lenovo has bypassed the new APU from AMD in favor of an Intel Celeron 887 dual core processor.
 I admit I was a bit surprised to see the Celeron in this capacity–though, its history is replete with consumer level focus and market targets.
 The price point is around the same for each of these mini PC solutions.
 Yet there are some major differences.
+If HP is more of your brand, check out our review on the five HP computers with Windows 7 you can buy today.

 One such difference, the IdeaCentre Q190’s includes a dual layer slot-loading DVD burner, which attaches and detaches to the unit very easily.
 The Sapphire EDGE does not support optical media in any way (but did include a drive CD; oy!!).
 The burner doubles the width of unit making it about twice that f the EDGE.
 Yet it’s still roughly the size of a portable DVD player.
 The IdeaCentre Q190 is less stylized in its presentation and more traditional than the EDGE.
 It’s also arguably more attractive in its silver-on-black color scheme.
 There are USB 3.0 ports behind a flip-open door positioned on the front.
 Also found here is the multi-function SD card reader and stereo audio jacks for headphones and mic.
 The power button and DVD eject functions are placed at the top.
 On the posterior end we have the remaining connectivity options.